kashenfelter/PISAoccupations/inst/extdata/homeLeft.md

 [TODO: a mini screen shot with plot should be placed here]

-**Two countries** plots students' mean performance on vertical axis.
+**Two countries** perspective displays students' mean performance on vertical axis and two countries on left and right sides of the plot.
 Some of questions it may answer are:

 * Do the countries have similar results for all occupations?
 * In which country the difference between best- and worst-performing occupation is bigger?
 * Which occupations have mean results better than their country's mean?